lukas-vlcek/bigdesk/index.md

 *****

-### elasticsearch plugin
+### Elasticsearch plugin

-To install bigdesk **master** branch as an [elasticsearch plugin](http://www.elasticsearch.org/guide/reference/modules/plugins.html) on a particular elasticsearch node, navigate to the node installation folder and run the following command:
+To install Bigdesk **master** branch as an [Elasticsearch plugin](http://www.elasticsearch.org/guide/reference/modules/plugins.html) on a particular Elasticsearch node, navigate to the node installation folder and run the following command:

 	bin/plugin -install lukas-vlcek/bigdesk